 Critical thinking

-• AI is not self-aware and therefore cannot engage in critical thinking in the way humans do.
+- AI is not self-aware and therefore cannot engage in critical thinking in the way humans do.
 Though, it can assist with tasks that involve logical reasoning, analysis, and providing information on a wide range of topics.
 It is not using human self-awareness to reason.

 Generating all information from the internet

-• Generative AI tools like ChatGPT, do not generate or pull information from the internet like the google search bar.
+- Generative AI tools like ChatGPT, do not generate or pull information from the internet like the google search bar.
 Its responses are generated based on patterns learned during training on diverse data.
 AI does not have the ability to have personal opinions or beliefs.
-However, if you have a question, it can answer it for you based on the data it was trained it with.
+However, if you have a question, it can answer it for you based on the data it was trained with.

-• Limitations in AI highlight the distinctions between AI and human thinking, emphasizing the uniqueness and complexity of human cognition.
+- Limitations in AI highlight the distinctions between AI and human thinking, emphasizing the uniqueness and complexity of human cognition.
 While AI continues to advance, it is essential to recognize its current constraints in replicating certain aspects of human thought.

 AI constraints